giantswarm/releases/announcements/2021/week08.md

 [Prometheus Operator v0.7.0](https://docs.giantswarm.io/changes/managed-apps/prometheus-operator-app/v0.7.0/) upgrades to upstream chart v13.10.0, which contains Prometheus v2.24.0. (:warning: This is a breaking change and requires Helm 3 to install.)

-[Fluent Logshipping v0.6.0](https://docs.giantswarm.io/changes/playground-apps/fluent-logshipping-app/v0.6.0/) drops fluentd and only uses fluent-bit for pushing logs to outputs, ....
+[Fluent Logshipping v0.6.0](https://docs.giantswarm.io/changes/playground-apps/fluent-logshipping-app/v0.6.0/) drops fluentd to reduce memory usage as fluent-bit now supports AWS outputs.
 It adds toleration to run on any node with taints.

 ## Web interface